jeffgbutler/TanzuWorkshops/openemr/README.md

 Description of Installing OpenEMR in vSphere native Kubernetes Clusters.

+This work is based on the OpenEMR minikube deployment described here: https://github.com/openemr/openemr-devops/tree/master/kubernetes/minikube.
+Deploying OpenEMR to a single node minikube based cluster is relatively easy.
+Things get a bit more complex when deploying OpenEMR to a multi-node cluster or to multiple clusters.
+Describing and overcoming those issues is one of the goals of this project.

 Prerequisite: vSphere 7 with workload management enabled.
 I'm using a setup based on William Lam's nested vSphere environment.
 Details here: https://github.com/lamw/vsphere-with-tanzu-nsx-advanced-lb-automated-lab-deployment

 Architectural Goals:

-1. MySql, and Redis installed via TAC (Kubeapps)
+1. MySql and Redis installed via TAC (Kubeapps)
 1. phpMyAdmin installed via Tanzu Cloud Native Runtimes (Knative)
-1. OpenEMR installed as a native Kubernetes application
+1. OpenEMR installed as a native Kubernetes application that can be scaled

 Initially, we will start with everything in a single cluster.
 Later we will use two clusters - "data" and "compute"